tjh0302/SP25_DS5111_-dcc7qe-/README.md

+# Repository Overview
+This repository allows the user to automate the extraction of wsj and yahoo stock gainers data, then provides functionality to normalize the data.
+Tests and linting files have been added.

-Part 1 - Steps to use the DS5111 Repository:
+## Part 1 - Steps to use the DS5111 Repository:
 1. Run "sudo apt update" on your virtual machine
 2. Generate a new SSH key using these instructions under the "Generating a new SSH key" section: (resource) https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
 3. Add the public side of the new SSH key to your github account by following these steps: (resource) https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account